Fuyukai/chiru/docs/source/highlevel/messages.rst

 Messages that are deleted are received with either the :class:`.MessageDelete` event, or the :class:`.MessageBulkDelete` event.
-The former is used for single message deletes, whereas the latter is used exclusively for bulk deletes
+The former is used for single message deletes, whereas the latter is used exclusively for bulk deletes.

 .. autoclass:: chiru.event.model.MessageDelete